switchmode/switchmode/README.md

 Switchmode is structured as a master agreement setting out terms that apply to work agreed in "Project Summaries" signed by developer and client.
 There are all kinds of names for this kind of arrangement: statements of work, work orders, and so on.

 Each Project Summary describes the work to be done on a project, what the client will pay for it, and whether it is an "open project" or a "closed project".
 Different intellectual property and confidentiality terms apply to work on the project, depending on whether it's closed or open.

+Switchmode comes with a number of starting-point templates for projects of various kinds.

 ## Building